 - The Comer School Development Program of the Yale Child Study Center, one of the nation’s foremost school reform efforts, works with 500 schools in 43 states.
 Developed in 1968, it creates learning environments that support child development.
 New Haven Public Schools have made SDP a foundation of school reform.

 - Yale’s museums have extensive public school programs.
-More than 10,000 students use the Yale University Art Gallery, the Yale Center for British Art, and the Peabody Museum each year.
+More than 10,000 students use the Yale University Art Gallery, the Yale Center for British Art, and the Peabody Museum of Natural History each year.

 - During the summer, hundreds of New Haven young people participate in free, full-day academic and recreation programs at Yale, including U.S. Grant.